jamesponddotco/hamilton/README.md

 This repository holds a fork of the theme modified to follow the [WordPress coding standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
-No design changes have been made to the theme, but animations have been removed to improve performance.
+No design changes have been made to the theme, but animations and related posts have been removed to improve performance.

 ## Contributing